open-feature/openfeature.dev/blog/2023-06-22-openfeature-adoption-story.md

 ## Why OpenFeature was chosen

-While keeping it simple and generic, I had a few wonders:
+While keeping it simple and generic, we had a few considerations:
-* How to name the method
+* How to name the method ?
-* How to do provide information for error handling
+* How to do provide information for error handling ?
-* What response structure to define
+* What response structure to define ?
-* How to define properties passed to the methods
+* How to define properties passed to the methods ?

 OpenFeature solved me all these questions with its standard.
 When using a standard, I have good reasons why it is defined like this, as the standard supports it.